How to Play a Winning Fantasy Football NFL Match?

 1. Managing your Weeks

-So you now know the basics for your first fantasy football games.
+So you now know the basics of your first fantasy football games.
 But that’s not going to get you very far on its own.
 Here’s what you need to know in order to manage your team for 13-14 weeks of fantasy football.
 Let’s say there is a playoff game scheduled on the Thursday of Week 1.

 This means you need to fix your starting lineup 5 minutes before the game kicks off.
 If you don’t do this, any players from the playing teams on your roster are locked in.
 This means you may end up with several key players on the “bench.”
 Players stay locked in on the “field” and “bench” until the rest of the games for that week.
 Every week with Thursday Night Football will follow the same pattern.